Luiserebii/MinimumTest/docs/README.md

 Test to see if a value `val` is equal to `exp`.
 If the test fails, a `fail` string generated internally will be printed.

+**NOTE:** In order for this to work, the type passed must have the `==` operator overloaded.
+If you are using a custom class/type, please ensure it is comparable by this operator, otherwise, this will yield an error!

 **Params**:

  - val `T` - Value to test against second expected value